Rastalamm/topic-list/README.md

 3. Once a function returns, hits the base case, the call stack will unwind and finally exit from it's initial call.
 Every function call will return during the unwinding.

 ##Curry
+Currying is the process of converting a function that accepts multiple arguments, into one that accepts a single argument, by binding some of the arguments into the original function.
+Why?
+We want to stay DRY when invoking funcitons that use the same arguments many times.
+The goal is for each function to take at most one argument.
+Below are a few ways to implement currying.

+1. Manually - Write a function that returns another funciton that accesses the argument of the original function.
+The original function arguments change the result of the returned function when its invoked.
+2. Using a curry helper - Use a helper function to convert functions into a curried function that accepts a single argument.
+3. Using Lo-Dash Curry Helper - lo-dash's partial() function to convert functions into a curried function that accepts a single argument.

 ##Callbacks